evkx/evkx.github.io/content/models/volvo/ex90/EX90_Twin_Motor_Performance/specifications.md

 ## Interior

-This model is available with a seat configuration with five seats.
+This model is available with a seat configuration with six or seven seats.

 ### Front seats